 The Orthopedic Surgery Department at St. Francis Hospital covers the full range of surgery in our field, with particular specialties in sports medicine, hand surgery, adult reconstructive surgery, and fracture care.

-Our Chief of Orthopedic Surgery, Richard D’Agostino, M.D., specializes in arthroscopic knee and shoulder surgery.
+Our Director of Orthopedic Surgery, Richard D’Agostino, M.D., specializes in arthroscopic knee and shoulder surgery.
 He is among a small group of surgeons in New York State performing autologous chondrocyte implantation (ACI), a cutting-edge procedure to repair damaged articular cartilage in the knee using cartilage cells harvested arthroscopically from the patient.
 He has performed allograft cartilage implantation as well.

 All our sports physicians are skilled in knee and shoulder arthroscopy.
 Meniscus surgery, ACL reconstruction, rotator cuff repair, shoulder labrum surgery and articular cartilage repair and reconstruction are the most commonly performed procedures.
 Several of our physicians perform hip arthroscopy as well.